It may seem like this summer has gone by in a flash and it’s already time for the little ones (and big ones!) to head back to school!

-This means the start of pack lunch nightmares, rushing for the school run and frantically trying to remove stains from what was once a white shirt!
+This means the start of pack lunch nightmares, rushing for the school run and frantically trying to remove stains from, what was once, a white shirt!
 Luckily, we’ve got some handy tips and tricks to beat stubborn stains and keep their uniform in top condition!

 From leaky ballpoint pens to felt tip smudges, your children will more than likely come home covered in ink, and it’s not great when it’s on a white shirt!
 But instead of tirelessly scrubbing, try soaking the clothing in milk!
 Milk is great for loosening stains so soak it overnight then wash as normal the next day.
+For seriously stubborn ink stains you can try a specifically targeted ink remover which you can soak it in for up to 10 minutes and watch the ink clear away!

 Stuck in the Mud